-With that context in mind, replying with “Thank you, sir/madam” sounds right.
+With that context in mind, replying “Thank you, sir/madam” sounds right.
 It mirrors the same politeness of the sender’s phrase and maintains the formality of email writing.
 However, simply replying “Nice to meet you, too” won’t be wrong either.

 Why Responding Correctly Matters

-Is it that important to know how to respond to “Good to connect with you?”
+Is it important to know how to respond to “Good to connect with you?”
 You were right to google the question because writing good emails makes all the difference, and communication skills are everything in the workplace.

 In addition, companies tend to reward more employees that can communicate clearly and professionally with external stakeholders.
 So, professional email writing certainly plays into career advancement.